anandthakker/atom-node-debug/README.md

 - Attach to a `Chrome --remote-debugging-port` session to debug javascript running in the browser.
 - Step through (over, into, out) node code.
+- Navigate the call stack.
+- Inspect variable values.
 - Rudimentary console output.

 # Roadmap

-- [x] *LANDED*: Ability to attach to Chrome debugger in addition to Node one.
+- [x] Ability to attach to Chrome debugger in addition to Node one.
-  - [ ] Next: intelligently open *local* source files from current project, even when they're being served via http.
+  - [ ] Follow-up: intelligently open *local* source files from current project, even when they're being served via http.
 - [x] Open up a new tab when execution leaves current source.
 - [x] Persist breakpoints across debugger sessions.